Scott Stadium and John Paul Jones Arena Bag Policy and Entry Procedures

 Screening procedures are used at all entry gates to Scott Stadium and John Paul Jones Arena.
 Walk-through and hand wand metal detectors are the primary means of screening.
 For guests who are unable to utilize a walk-through metal detector, hand-held metal detectors will be used.

 The clear bag policy and entry procedures will also be in effect for most non-athletics public events that are ticketed and/or high-profile at Scott Stadium and John Paul Jones Arena.

 Screening areas will be located at all entrances to Scott Stadium and John Paul Jones Arena.
 All those in attendance – from fans to game day staff – will be required to pass through the security checkpoints in an effort to enhance security at the venue’s events.

 Scott Stadium gates and John Paul Jones Arena doors will open on our normal schedule – 90 minutes before the start of home football and 60 minutes before the start of home men’s and women’s basketball games.

 Guests are strongly encouraged to leave bags and non-essential items at home or in their vehicles.
 Bags and extra items take more time to search and slow down the screening process.
 Be prepared – have cell phones, key rings, cameras and any large metal objects out of your pockets.
 Guests do not need to remove jackets, coins, belts, jewelry, watches, etc. Follow these steps and screening should take only a few seconds.

 How many bags can each person carry into a venue?

-Each guest can enter Scott Stadium or John Paul Jones Arena with one large clear bag (12" x 12" x 6" or one-gallon clear plastic freezer bag) and an approved clutch purse (no larger than 4.5" x 6.5").
-The clutch purse can be carried separately from the clear bag and will be subject to search.
+Each guest can enter Scott Stadium or John Paul Jones Arena with one large clear bag (12″ x 12″ x 6″ or one-gallon clear plastic freezer bag) and an approved purse, clutch or wallet (no larger than 4.5″ x 6.5″).
+The clutch or wallet can be carried separately from the clear bag and will be subject to search.